 - Click on

 and select Current Item.

-Click on these permissions and then on Add in the
+and then on Add in the dialog that opens.

-Check the box for Full Control.
-Click on Choose.
+- Check the box for Full Control and click OK.